maluyckx/Network_Attacks/README.md

 }
 ```

-The second one is one the router r2.
+The second one is on the router r2.
 ```
 #!/usr/sbin/nft -f